Indoor Cycling Races Volunteer Application

 pit crew (4 people)

-Each 4 hour volunteer shift will earn $20, which we will donate on your behalf to the charity you designate.
+Each event runs 5-6 hours.
+Each volunteer will earn a $40 credit, which we will donate on your behalf to the charity you designate.

 Your charity must be an official 501(c)(3) charity with a Federal TIN/EIN.
 No personal charities.

 Complete and Submit the form below to volunteer for as many events you wish to support.

 We thank you for helping to make these events possible!

 Volunteer Position Descriptions:

 These are not all-inclusive but should help you understand some of the help we need from volunteers.

 The first thing participants do when entering the event is sign-in.
 The sign-in staff greets each person and completes the following items.

 1. Verify their name and time slot on the sign-in list.